jvikraman/apollo-server-ref/README.md

 ### 💡 Removing items from a list via Mutation

-So, far we have added new orders to our existing list of orders via the `addOrder` mutation.
+So far we have added new orders to our existing list of orders via the `addOrder` mutation.
 Similarly, we can also remove orders from our list via a `removeOrder` mutation.
 Below is an example of such a mutation.

 Only the relevent pieces of code are shown below: